Fifteen15Studios/NumismatistHelper/README.md

 I will also add screenshots to this ReadMe in the future.

+**NOTE**

+For some reason, some things don't seem to work right now when run indepentendly (ie. not run via IntelliJ Idea.)
+I'm not sure why, but I'll try to figure it out.

 # Database

 A diagram of the database setup is included in `Coin Collection.pdf`.
 This diagram was created using https://dbdiagram.io